 Who doesn’t love salad?
 Salads can be an introduction into a meal or they can be a meal themselves.
-You can be creative when making your own salad: start out with a bed of dark leafy greens, then chop up some red, orange, and yellow bell peppers, toss in some tomatoes and avocados, and maybe also some sliced up eggsalads?
+You can be creative when making your own salad: start out with a bed of dark leafy greens, then chop up some red, orange, and yellow bell peppers, toss in some tomatoes and avocados, and maybe also some sliced up eggs?
 If you add in boiled chicken breast, and some cheese, you can make it into a meal.
 Of course, who can forget the salad dressing?
 If you’re the type of person that cannot eat salad without some type of salad dressing, read on to find out 3 pitfalls to avoid with salad dressing:

 1. Sugars in Salad Dressings: Salad dressings can be loaded with sugar.
 Did you know that the reduced-fat dressings usually have more sugar than the “regular” dressings?
 One example is Kraft Buttermilk Ranch Dressing, which has 2 grams of carbohydrates per serving, and its fat-free version contains 11 grams for the same serving size!
 In addition, some of the vinegar dressings also contain a lot of sugar in them.
 A tip to choosing salad dressings is to read the nutrition label to make sure that the sugary ingredients are not within the first 4 or 5 ingredients on the list.
 The ingredients are listed in order of amount on the nutrition label.
 Another tip is to use a little skim milk or water to thin out the thick salad dressings to dilute the calories and sugar.